redpanda-data/connect/website/docs/components/inputs/nanomsg.md

 ### `sub_filters`

-A list of subcription topic filters to use when consuming from a SUB socket.
+A list of subscription topic filters to use when consuming from a SUB socket.
 Specifying a single sub_filter of `''` will subscribe to everything.

 Type: `array`